meshadaptation/pragmatic/README.md

 *Accelerating Anisotropic Mesh Adaptivity on nVIDIA's CUDA Using Texture Interpolation*
 DOI: [10.1007/978-3-642-23397-5_38](http://dx.doi.org/10.1007/978-3-642-23397-5_38)

+# Requirements
+The following libraries are required to build PRAgMaTIc:
+- Eigen3
+- MPI
+- METIS
+- VTK (optional)
+- LibMeshb (optional).

 # Configure
-PRAgMaTIc can be configured with a number of custom options, which are shown in the following.
+PRAgMaTIc can be configured with a number of custom options for IOs, which are shown in the following.

 ENABLE_VTK=TRUE|FALSE

-ENABLE_MPI=TRUE|FALSE

-ENABLE_OPENMP=TRUE|FALSE
+ENABLE_LIBMESHB=TRUE|FALSE

-These can be set as env variables, or given as command line arguments to cmake, e.g. cmake -DENABLE_MPI=FALSE would disable MPI support.
+These can be set as env variables, or given as command line arguments to cmake, e.g. cmake -DENABLE_VTK=FALSE would disable MPI support.
 If both of the same option are given, the command line argument is given a higher priority over the env variable.

 If neither is given the default value is used for the configuration, which is TRUE for all configure options.